tulontop/esp-lib.lua/README.md

 # 📝 Notes
 Fully made with drawing.

-All functions take these classes: Model / Part / BasePart.

 This project is fully open source, feel free to modify it and use it on your own project.